 {¶32} Civ.R.
-26 limits the scope of discovery to "any matter, not privileged, which is relevant to the subject matter involved in the pending action, whether it relates to the claim or defense of the party seeking discovery or to the claim or defense of any other party."
-In determining the scope of discovery, we focus not on whether the information requested is admissible, but on whether the information sought is reasonably calculated to lead to admissible evidence.
-In sum, the scope of discovery is limited to relevant nonprivileged matters that are reasonably calculated to lead to admissible evidence.
-But even privileged matters are subject to discovery when it is necessary to protect or further a countervailing interest that outweighs the privilege.
-In sum, the scope of discovery when it is necessary to protect or further a countervailing interest that outweighs the privilege.
+26 limits the scope of discovery to "any matter, not privileged, which is relevant to the subject matter involved in the pending action, whether it relates to the claim or defense of the party seeking discovery or to the claim or defense of any other party ."
+In determining the scope of discovery, we focus not on whether the information requested is admissible, but on whether the information sought is reasonably calculated to lead to admissible evidence.12 In sum, the scope of discovery is limited to relevant nonprivileged matters that are reasonably calculated to lead to admissible evidence.
+But even privileged matters are subject to discovery where it is necessary to protect or further a countervailing interest that outweighs the privilege.
+13